Hudson River Region AVA

-The Hudson River Region AVA is an American Viticultural Area around the Hudson River in eastern New York.
+Hudson River Region is an American Viticultural Area (AVA) centered around the Hudson River in southeastern New York State.
+It encompasses all of Columbia, Dutchess and Putnam Counties, the eastern portions of Ulster and Sullivan Counties, nearly all of Orange County and the northern portions of Rockland and Westchester Counties.
+The appellation was established as the nation's thirteenth and the state's initial AVA on June 4, 1982 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Allan W. MacKinnon, proprietor of Cottage Vineyards located in Marlboro-on-the-Hudson, New York, proposing the viticultural area in southeastern New York State to be known as "Hudson River Region."

+The viticultural area extends approximately 3500 sqmi with, at the outset, nearly cultivating 1000 acre of grapevines.
+More than 90% of the vineyards are located in Columbia and Ulster Counties.
+The petition specified 13 wineries in the Hudson River Region, including 9 wineries which were established after the New York Farm Winery Act of 1976 liberalized the qualification procedures for small wineries.
 The region is home to the oldest continuously operating winery in North America, the Brotherhood Winery, established in 1839.
-The oldest continuously cultivated vineyard in North America is also located in the Hudson River Region AVA, and is today operated by Benmarl Winery.
+The oldest continuously cultivated vineyard in North America is also located in the Hudson River Region, and is today operated by Benmarl Winery.

 Most vineyards in the region are located within 2 mi of the river.
-The Hudson River flows from north to south, and most vineyards are planted on hills on the western side of the river, where early morning sunshine can rapidly warm the vines.
+The Hudson River flows from north to south, and most vineyards are planted on the river's western hillsides where early morning sunshine can rapidly warm the vines.
 Ocean breezes channeled north up the river help to moderate the climate in the region, making it cooler in the summer and warmer in the winter than surrounding areas.
-The hardiness zone ranges from 7a to 6a.

 The most important grape varieties in the area are French hybrids and cool-climate Vitis vinifera varieties.